amarshavir/content/topics/mlk/index.md

 ---
 title: MLK
-topics: religion, politics,philosophy
+topics:
+    - religion
+    - politics
+    - philosophy
 date: 2023-01-02
-author: Amar Shavir
 summary: "no one is born racist."
 ---